TheOdinProject/curriculum/ruby_on_rails/testing/model_testing.md

 ## Example model test

 In the following example one of the things we often see when users sign up is that sites will ask for an email to send a user notifications for example.
 RSpec can help you test this by utilizing model tests.
-Let's take a look at what a requiring a user email would look like in a model and the corresponding tests.
+Let's take a look at what a requiring the presence of a user email would look like in a model and the corresponding tests.

 ~~~

 class User < ApplicationRecord
-  validates :email, presence: true, email: true
+  validates :email, presence: true
 end

 ~~~

-In the above code validates will check for the presence of the email..
-[Validate each](https://guides.rubyonrails.org/active_record_validations.html#custom-validators).
-By using validate the model will call on the validator to ensure the presence of valid characters.
+In the above code validates will check for the presence of the email.
+By using validates the model will check the following conditions which in this case is that the email is present when the record is created.
 That then brings us to the following RSpec test where we will write the context and what we expect the outcome to be.
-The validate_each method is also where you would make changes as well if the test failed to pass.

 ~~~